-Our model of care is aligned with and based on the work of child psychologist Dr. Ross Greene.
+Our model of care is influenced by the work of child psychologist Dr. Ross Greene.
 His research-based model is highly effective with kids often described as challenging, angry, defiant and oppositional.
 The work involves identifying each student’s lagging skills and triggers using tools such as the Assessment of Lagging Skills (ALSUP).
 Dr. Greene's model shows that challenging kids are lacking skills, not motivation...skills like flexibility/adaptability, frustration tolerance, and problem solving.

 At CHILD, students are encouraged to express their concerns and to actively engage in the process of problem solving with staff as well as other students.
 Through repeated exposure to the problem solving process, students begin to gain new skills.
 As a result, inappropriate behaviors and meltdowns decrease.